How IoT Applications are Reshaping Manufacturing

 - At the machine level, pre-programmed parameters are monitored and adjustments that were previously done after manual sampling or measuring can be done automatically as shifts in range occur.

 - At the design or product development stage, the analysis of quality data can help justify the adjustment in the formulation or design of the product to shore up a quality gap detected over time over several lot runs.
 For more complex products, analytics have advanced to the point that factories can utilize the concept of “digital twins”, a process where a virtual representation of the product can be rendered across its entire life-cycle to allow changes and improve decision making.
+Find out more about the right representation of Digital Twins for Data Analytics.

 - Depending on the product, customer input can be directly programmed into different iterations or adjustments to the product.